"

 During Lab:

-- At the end of each lab, you should be able to answer the formal assessment question in the form of a short essay.
+• By the end of each lab, you should be able to respond to a formal assessment question in short essay format to demonstrate your understanding of the concepts.

-After completing all lab activities and assessments, your group is expected to continue work on the POPS Research Project.
+• Once all lab activities and assessments are complete, your group will continue working on the POPS Research Project.

 Let’s begin this journey into the fascinating world of physiology, where each lab session and research project will bring your closer to mastering the complexities of the human body.